browserengineering/book/book/animations.md

     animations, and can therefore raster into the same surface.

     2. *Flatten* the recursive hierarchy of the display list into a single list.
-This is very ipmortant in terms of making the compositing algorithm simple to implement and understand.
+This is very important in terms of making the compositing algorithm simple to implement and understand.

 * `CompositedLayer`: a class that encapsulates a `skia.Surface` into which some